Today we will explain how to create customer profiles starting from their feedback.

 In fact, we can start by analyzing what customers voluntarily say in reviews, and starting there, we can try to build credible profiles of our customers.
 Here is how:

-Four, after a while you will probably identify some similarities that would help you define the profile of your customer.
+After a while, you will probably identify some similarities that would help you define the profile of your customer.
 For example, you may notice that a certain number of your clients use your product in a specific situation, or does the same job, or uses specific wording.
 The more characteristics you are able to recognize, the more detailed the customer persona would be.